 Aston Martin’s brand has not taken a solid stance in the Americas.
 The brand has strayed too far into exclusivity and gone dormant.
 The name, Aston Martin alone no longer carries strong meaning.
-The only strong recognition Aston has is for its long history with James Bond, which has become golden shackles to acquiring new consumers.
+Aston’s only strong recognition is for its long history with James Bond, which has become golden shackles to acquiring new consumers.

 Market Forces – Setting the Stage

 Category: The category of luxury vehicles worships speed, flash, and brash colors.
 These vehicles represent the rich who throw away their wealth on tasteless pursuits.
 They are the Soulless.

 Culture: The affluent have been criticized for their wealth and as such do not connect with cliché displays of luxury.